tdwg/bdq/tg2/core/generation/docs/core_tests.md

 ##  Notes

 Valuable for data quality needs related to voucher specimens in natural science collections.
 Almost all occurrence data will have no value in dwc:typeStatus.
+For reference, a vocabulary of synonyms can be found for dwc:typeStatus at [https://registry.gbif.org/vocabulary/TypeStatus/concepts.

 ##  UseCases